 As long as the current demand persists, we will continue online classes year-round, starting approximately every 10 weeks.

-For further information please check our course description at https://bit.ly/SARCcourses, our website at http://ve7sar.net or email
+For further information please see our course description.

 Thank you and 73,